cbeard22/myNoteKeeper/README.md

   - Click on "Get Started" and a new page will load to enter notes.
   - Enter a title and then below the title enter in the note contents.
   - When you are satisfied with your note, click on the save icon in the upper right corner.
-  - The delete button does not work at this time so notes are permanently saved even if the page is refreshed.
+  - The delete button does work so once you have completed the task or no longer need the reminder, simply click the trash can and the note will be removed.

   ![Screenshot of Get Started HTML page](.//img/getStartScreenshot.png)

   ![Screenshot of the notes input HTML page](.//img/notesScreenshot.png)